 My unconventional artwork is inspired by banned 1950s comics.
 Why?
 Dr. Fredric Wertham, a leading New York psychologist, proclaimed that comics were largely responsible for juvenile delinquency according to his misleading "findings."
-He encouraged comic book burnings and a Senate investigation that eventually led to the downfall of a substantial segment of the comic book industry.
+He encouraged comic book burnings and a Senate investigation that eventually led to the collapse of a substantial segment of the multi-million dollar comic book industry.

 In December 2014, my wife, Charlotte Johnson, and I were selected for a prestigious art residency at the New Zealand Pacific Studio.
 While there, we created an installation of our work and ongoing research project, Who Knows What Evil Lurks in the Hearts of Men (and Women)?
 I Do!
 I Do!, detailing the 1950s comic book burnings and its historical impact.